Notobd/order-summary-component/README.md

 ### Continued development

-I am still going to focus on html and css and flexbox for now.
+I am still going to focus on html and css and flexbox for now until I get to an advanced level.

 ## Author